Blog

 Font size: +

 High school tests are updated and changed fairly often.
-For example, the SAT® dropped the essay portion of the test and completely discontinued the SAT® Subject Tests.
+For example, the SAT® dropped the essay portion of the test and completely discontinued the SAT® Subject Tests in 2021, and in 2024 they announced the tests would now be taken in a digital form.
 It takes a while for the study guide companies to update their high school test prep materials.
 This post will help you find the latest study guide each year, to be sure your high school test prep will be effective.
 Make sure your student prepares for the current version of the test.

 This post contains affiliate links.